Demfier/demfier.github.io/_pages/about.md

 Apart from research, I am much enthused by language and art.
 I love to sometimes engross myself with sketching and painting.
 Check out [my art collection](https://photos.app.goo.gl/no5gipGp9HGyZrR28){:target="\_blank"} if you'd like!
-These days, I am also learning to speak Japanese and play the piano.
+I have been learning to speak Japanese and to play the piano, and since I am in Montréal these days, I am also trying to pick up some Québécois French.